ManimCommunity/ManimPango/README.md

 #### MinGW/Msys2

-1. Download Msys2 from the download link provided on their page https://www.msys2.org/#installation
+1. Download **MSYS2** from the download link provided on their page https://www.msys2.org/#installation and install it according to their instructions.
 2. Open, a `MSYS2 MINGW64 shell`, and not anything else.
 Small hint, it has a blue color logo.
 3. Run the following commands to install Python, Pango, Cython, Numpy, Scipy, Pillow, Pycairo and ffmpeg
 ```sh